cfbc-a24/github-starter-course/README.md

 ## 🤓 Course overview and learning outcomes

+“We cannot solve problems with the kind of thinking we employed when we came up with them.” —Albert Einstein

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀

 ## :octocat: Git and GitHub